aelvan/AutoMin-Statamic/README.md

 Disclaimer
 ---
-*AutoMin for Statamic is an adaptation of Jesse Bunch's [AutoMin add-on for ExpressionEngine](https://github.com/bunchjesse/AutoMin).
+*AutoMin for Statamic is a port of Jesse Bunch's [AutoMin add-on for ExpressionEngine](https://github.com/bunchjesse/AutoMin).
 The statamic version wouldn't be possible without Jesse's fantastic work, and it is being published with his approval.*

 *The main changes from the ExpressionEngine version is that the settings are moved to a yaml file.
 Also, HTML compression is not possible, logging is disabled and the way tag parameters worked had to be changed.*